 Newsletter software packages can provide A/B testing tools which allow you to split your subscription list to trial different elements of your newsletter.
 You can test different subject lines, days and times for sending, ‘from’ name, layout, hyperlinks and calls to action.
 Keep experimenting to find that sweet spot that what works best for your business.

-If you’re looking for virtual assistant support with newsletters or would just like to learn more about our email marketing service feel free to contact us on 0800 994 9016 or use our contact form in the menu above.
+If you’re looking for virtual employee support with newsletters or would just like to learn more about our email marketing service feel free to contact us on 0800 994 9016 or use our contact form in the menu above.